 The supervisor must approve a student’s absence from the Institute during a working period.
 Some departments may require additional approvals.

 Applications for reappointment are considered individually.
-Reappointment depends on academic progress as well as on performance as an assistant.
-A student’s appointment to an assistantship may be cancelled at any time if progress in a graduate program is unsatisfactory, or if the student is not carrying out the duties assigned.
+Reappointment depends on academic progress as well as on work performance.
+A student’s appointment to an assistantship may be terminated at any time if progress in a graduate program is unsatisfactory, or if the student is not carrying out the duties assigned.

 Assistants are subject to the policies and procedures of their departments and of the Institute and must respect and conform to the rules and procedures of the division or laboratory to which they are assigned.
-Students who hold full time graduate student staff appointments normally cannot engage in additional employment for which they receive compensation from MIT administered sources.
+Students who hold full time graduate student staff appointments and wish to engage in additional employment for which they would receive compensation from MIT should see policies on “Other employment.”

 A graduate student on active duty in the military can apply for an RA or TA appointment, but may not be permitted to receive the stipend.
 Active service personnel who are admitted to MIT for graduate work continue to receive their full military pay.
 Thus, by law, they are ineligible to receive additional payment from any federally funded research contract or other federal funding resource administered by MIT.
 If the RA is industry funded, then it may be appropriate to negotiate a stipend supplement; however, this would be considered on a case by case basis.

 Students who hold full fellowships, traineeships, or other awards from MIT, or outside sources, cannot be appointed to full time graduate student staff appointments.
 The above restrictions include payments on hourly payrolls as well as academic, administrative, or research staff appointments.

 Supplementary stipends (exclusive of tuition and fees) exceeding the guidelines established by the Academic Council must be approved by the Office of Graduate Education.